FlorianMgs/gpt-cli/README.md

 - Choose your GPT model, GPT4 supported if you have access.
 - Dall-E 2 support: generate images directly in your terminal.
 - Contexts prompts tailored for your needs: add/update predefined context prompts or write your own when running the command.
-- Infinite conversation history: have chat sessions with GPT just like [chat.openai.com](https://chat.openai.com/) but in your terminal.
+- Conversation history: have chat sessions with GPT just like [chat.openai.com](https://chat.openai.com/) but in your terminal.
+Currently limited to 4097 token limit for GPT3.5.

 See [Installation](#installation) and [Setup](#setup) below, but first, some examples.